Linda Wilinski Photography

 I was about five years old when I came home with snails crawling all over my jacket one day, proudly showing my parents how many I "saved".
 A deep sense of compassion for any living organism has followed me throughout the years and hasn't left my side nor have I outgrown the child like fascination with the outdoors.
 Watching fire flies on a summer night will always remain the most magical thing on earth to me.

 A red-eared slider was one of my most valuable possessions when I was a little.
 I read book after book because I simply couldn't quench my thirst learning about turtles.
 I drew pictures of them, studied them and tried to share the little I knew with everyone I came across.
 My biggest wish was for people see these amazing reptiles through my eyes.
-I consider myself very fortunate to be able to share a home with them now on the Rainbow River.
+I consider myself very fortunate to be able to share a home with them now on Florida’s spring-fed rivers.

 My passion for photography came from my mother.
 As a family of five, we went on vacations in a small sized RV all through Europe.
 Although Norway and Sweden were our annual summer destinations, there was always "just one more picture" my mom needed to take of the majestic mountains cradling the deep blue sea, the reindeer grazing on the side of the road, us kids playing in the clear stream or of my dad catching fish.
 My parents taught me how to embrace wilderness.
 Away from tourist attractions but up close with humbling solitude.
 Days were spent exploring our surroundings, ending with nights filled with stargazing while the air was filled with the smell of campfire.

 To this day there's no place like the outdoors that makes me feel whole.
-It brings me peace and cleanses my soul.
-Nothing excites and soothes me more than having my bare feet in the grass and my face in the sun.
+It brings me peace.

-But it’s not all “rainbows and sunshine”..
+But it’s not all “rainbows and butterflies”.
 I wish it was.
 Mother Nature is hurting and she needs any help she can get.
 It is not with an easy heart to watch the degradation of our natural world.
 Our wild spaces are slowly disappearing, with them, all of its animals.
-At times I feel as if there’s not enough time in the day to advocate for the ones that can’t speak.
-If there was one thing I could change it would be to awaken empathy in our world.
-We have incredible amount of science to proof why our planet is at a tipping point but nothing will change enough until we care enough to make a conscious decision to love nature again.
-To love nature is to care and protect it, making it a priority above all else.
+At times I feel as if there’s not enough time in the day to advocate for the ones that have no voice.
+If there was one thing, I could change it would be to awaken empathy in our world.
+We have incredible amount of science to proof why our planet is at a tipping point.
+The time is now to make conscious decisions to take care of Mother Nature, to do our best to conserve what is left and to give our children a healthy future.

-This site was created by me to inspire others to seek the outdoors, to soak up all it's beauty, to rejoice in it's calming energy and most importantly
+This site was created to inspire others to seek the outdoors, to soak up all its beauty, to rejoice in its calming energy and most importantly,

 awaken a sense of responsibility to protect it.
-Whether we see these beautiful places or spend our lives underneath fluorescent light...these wild places exist and they need to be kept alive for the sake of us all. "
+Whether we see these beautiful places or spend our lives underneath fluorescent light...these wild places exist, and they need us to speak for them.

 Picture